 - Salt: Balances out the flavors in the homemade chocolate chip waffles.

-- Sugar: Add granulated sugar to the waffles for sweetness.
-This recipe calls for 2 tablespoons but you can add 3-4 tablespoons if you prefer sweeter waffles.
+- Sugar: To sweeten the waffles, add granulated sugar.
+This recipe calls for 2 tablespoons, but you can add 3-4 tablespoons if you prefer sweeter waffles.

 - Eggs: Help the waffles to rise and make them fluffy.